 If you are learning Chinese language or Chinese culture, then go out and talk to the local families.
 They love that.
 I will be happy to be your private translator.

 Visiting local schools

 Towns like Jinjing cannot afford native English speakers as their English teacher and most of the students have never seen a foreigner before.
-So if you are willing to spend half a day to talk to them.
-They will be thrilled.
-Again I will be happy to be your translator, as I have done before.
-I am a son of this land and it is my responsibility to make a difference now, after I have seen the world.
+So if you are willing to spend half a day to talk to them, they will be thrilled.
+Again I will be happy to be your translator, for free, as I have done before.
+If you are willing to be a volunteer in Jinjing, click here.

 How to get here